-Regarding the first part, this is some type of “art” in the sense that it is a hard to explain a skill that involves matching someone’s skills/personality preferences with real world work.
+Regarding the first part, this is some type of “art” in the sense that it is difficult to explain a skill that involves matching someone’s skills/personality preferences with real world work.
 But, this is unquestionably the most valuable thing we do.

 Regarding the second part, some people know generally what they want to do but do not have the practical know-how to get there.
 Our work here helps people efficiently move forward.

-Regarding the third part, interviewing/resume creating/networking etc. are all components needed in the job hunt/career search.
+Regarding the third part, interviewing/resume creating/networking etc. are all components needed for job hunting/career searching.
 We help as needed.
 For those who know their career path and have a strategy, we help with the tactics for getting a job.

 You will get real options and make real positive change.

 Career Counseling Connecticut’s Process: A More Thorough Explanation

 Experts in any type of field draw from a large amount of patterns based on their experience in order to do their work.
 Top expert-advisors combine their deep experience with high-level talent to provide guidance.
 So, for example, consider how a top interior decorator does her work.
 She listens to her client describe the look desired, scans the room, and then, from an infinite number of possibilities, envisions what would suit the client.
 How exactly does she do that?
 It is indescribable.
 The same is true with counseling of any sort.